coremaze/ME2-Restoration/handheld/README.md

 ### Microcontroller

 The main processor is a GeneralPlus GPL162002A stored under the larger epoxy blob on the board.
 Its instruction set is µ'nSP.
 It has an internal ROM that provides some hardware abstraction features and handles the initial boot routine.
-A dump of the internal rom lovingly named `GPL162002A_embadded_rom.bin` due to it being misspelled in the datasheet.
+A dump of the internal rom is lovingly named `GPL162002A_embadded_rom.bin` due to it being misspelled in the datasheet.
 The dump was obtained by exploiting a bug in the ME2's USB flash read command in order to read the ROM's address range.
 The processor was identified by decapsulating the chip.

 ### ELAN chip